octimot/StoryToolkitAI/FEATURES.md

 The tool connects to the Resolve API using Python, so you need to have that installed on your machine.

-Make sure that whatever Python version you're using in your virtual environment to start the tool is not older than your most recent Python version installed on your machine - for eg. if you used Python 3.10 in your virtual environment, you must make sure that 3.11 is not installed on your machine, otherwise the tool might not start or the Resolve connection might not work!
+Make sure that whatever Python version you're using in your virtual environment to start the tool is not older than your most recent Python version installed on your machine - for e.g. if you used Python 3.10 in your virtual environment, you must make sure that 3.11 is not installed on your machine, otherwise the tool might not start or the Resolve connection might not work!